BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

-The BBM Enterprise SDK provides a powerful, real-time, and secure messaging framework that can be used for much more than simple peer-to-peer text messaging.
+The BlackBerry Spark Communications Platform provides a powerful, real-time, and secure messaging framework that can be used for much more than simple peer-to-peer text messaging.
 Message payloads are fully customizable, allowing an application to share all manner of information amongst groups of users.

 Customizable Message Payloads

 Each chat message in Spark protocol carries a specific “tag” which can be used to filter messages.
 Furthermore, the message itself can carry any arbitrary JSON payload, allowing one to communicate all manner of data or meta-data that can be serialized to JSON, in a chat.
 The data can include anything, such as including base64 encoded binary data, up to a maximum of 70 KB for the message in its entirety (this includes other message properties, the “thumb” for file transfers, etc)

 Example: Sharing Location Data

 In the Location Sharing example, we take advantage of Spark’s customizable message payload capability to share real-time location updates between chat participants.
 A custom tag “Location” is defined to identify these application specific data types, and messages are sent with a JSON payload that includes the user’s current location.
 The application then parses incoming messages, and renders the participant’s location data points on a map.